-Over 1918-19 the flu struck in three waves.
+Over 1918 to 1919 the flu struck in 3 waves.
 The first started in March 1918, reaching Britain in May.
 At the time the First World War was still raging and the press in belligerent countries was highly censored.
 Any information likely to impact on morale or indicate a weakness to the enemy was strictly prohibited.
 The same did not apply in non-combatant countries.

 Because Spain was neutral the Spanish press was not subject to the same level of censorship as the press in the belligerent countries.
 News of an epidemic appeared in the headlines of Madrid papers in May 1918.
 This was one reason why its point of origin was assumed to be Spain.
 The first reference to the ‘Spanish disease’ was in the British Medical Journal (BMJ) in August 1918.
 The fact that the Spanish King, Prime Minister and various members of the cabinet fell ill sealed the international notion that the disease had originated in Spain.
 A hundred years later there are still several theories concerning the source of the disease, but no-one now considers it to be Spain.

 The second, most deadly, wave of the disease struck Britain in October 1918 and continued through to 1919.
 It was probably brought over from France by servicemen, as port towns and transit points were particularly hard hit.
 At the time, health care in Britain was largely provided by local authorities, overseen by the Local Government Board (LGB).
 Their main concern was not health care provision but the operation of the Poor Law.